-- Get a good stencil brush/paper plate/ masking tape/acrylic paint.
+1) Get your supplies ready.
+You'll need stencil brushes/paper plate/ masking tape/acrylic paint.

-- Let the paint dry about 10 minutes.
+5) Let the paint dry completely about 15 minutes.

-A final trick, if you get paint that “bleeds” to the back of your stencil, NO WORRY.
-Just use a little of the same background paint used on your sign or project like “white out” go over the edges you want to clean up.
+Just use a little of the same background paint used on your sign or project much like “white out”.
+Go over the edges you want to clean up.
 Touch over the paint that bled outside your script lines or object and it will disappear!!

 NOTE: I always suggest using a spray sealer vs a brush on sealer to avoid reactivating your paint when wet.
 Just spray on the clear sealer lightly with even strokes and allow to fully dry.
 This protects all your hard work and actually makes the colors come alive.